Wooden spoon: Folk art

 Wooden spoons have been made in virtually every nation on earth and (compared to silver or pewter or gold spoons) represent the ordinary artisan and reflect the life of ordinary folk: this is their "folk art".

 Each region, sometimes each village, will produce its own very distinct style and type of spoon.
 Many African examples are carved with wild animals and are aimed at the tourist market; there are others that are ceremonial and contain much symbolism.
 Distinctive painted spoons have been made in the Khokhloma region of Russia for nearly 200 years, originally for domestic use and in more recent times as tourist objects.

-Traditionally, the intricately carved wooden lovespoon has been used as a token of affection in Wales.
+In Wales, the intricately carved wooden lovespoon has been used as a token of affection.
 Each spoon could contain different meaning as shown by the use of various symbols, for instance: a chain would mean a wish to be together forever; a diamond would mean wealth or good fortune; a cross would mean faith; a flower would mean affection; or a dragon for protection.
-Many sailors carved spoons as they had much free time at sea on their long voyages, they would carve such symbols as anchors or ships into the spoon.
-Although the Welsh lovespoon has its unique qualities, other styles of lovespoons have been made in Scandinavia and Eastern Europe, notably Romania.

 In Botswana, the wooden spoon is used as a token to share duties, responsibilities and knowledge, the holder contributes to the work a hand, in whatever small way, like a group contributing to a dish by adding ingredients, mixed by with the spoon.

 In the Philippines, wooden rice spoons with sacred carved images of bulul representing deities or ancestral spirits (anito) are traditional among the Ifugao peoples.
 Despite the animistic carvings, they are everyday utensils used for eating rice or soups or serving wine.
 Today, they are commonly sold as souvenirs to tourists.

 In Romania, in the city of Câmpulung Moldovenesc, there is the Wooden Spoons Museum, a museum displaying the collection of wooden spoons from Romania and the world of a now deceased Romanian history professor.